 5. The Literature: It's no secret that Edinburgh is steeped in literary history, having been awarded the UNESCO City of Literature in 2004.
 You may have heard of a relatively unknown book named Harry Potter!
 It's sold a few copies.
 How about Robert Louis Stevenson?
 Or Sir Arthur Conan Doyle?
-Yes, many a memoir, a certain sonnets have been penned under the shadow of Arthur's Seat.
+Yes, many a memoir, and certain sonnets have been penned under the shadow of Arthur's Seat.

 2. The Free Stuff: In most big cities like NYC and Paris, you'll spend money the moment you leave the house.
 Not in Edinburgh.
-I just love free activities, and as we know, when on vacation, we like value for our hard earned Euros.
+I just love free activities, and as we know, when on vacation, we like value for our hard-earned Pounds.
 I could write an entire post on all of the freebies in the city—which I will at some stage—but in a nutshell here they are: The National Gallery of Modern Art, St Giles' Cathedral, the National Gallery of Scotland, Arthur's Seat, and the Royal Botanical Gardens.

-1. The Scots: For year, I maintained that Irish people were the friendliest in the world, that is, until I met the Scots: witty, charming, perpetually hilarious with the gift of the gab to rival their western neighbours in the Emerald Isle; and oh-sweet-lord that accent will make you swoon (hence why I ended up falling for one myself).
-And hey, here's a national [not so] secret: take a train down to Glasgow and you'll find locals who may be even sounder than their Eastern counterparts.
-It's a toss up.
-I'll have to look into that for you....*plans trip to Glasgow for "research"*
+1. The Scots: For years, I maintained that Irish people were the friendliest in the world, that is until I met the Scots: witty, charming, perpetually hilarious with the gift of the gab to rival their western neighbours in the Emerald Isle.
+And oh-sweet-lord that accent will make you swoon (hence why I ended up falling for an Italian with a Scottish accent.
+Truly the perfect combination of culture.

 If you've been to Edinburgh and fancy adding to the list, pop your comment below.
-Until the next time Tribe, Bye For Noo!